CS-433/ml_project_2_deep_hedging/README.md

 # EPFL CS-433: Project 2 "Deep hedging" (reproducibility challenge)

 This is an implementation of the Deep Deterministic Policy Gradient reinforcement learning algorithm to perform hedging for a call option, as described in the underlying paper *Deep Hedging of Derivatives Using Reinforcement Learning* (Jay Cao, Jacky Chen, John Hull, Zissis Poulos, 2019).
+The code mainly uses PyTorch and NumPy.
+All required librairies are specified in `requirements.pip`